 - centre-based ECDPs that provide direct focused teaching for children with disability

-- ECDPs providing outreach services for children with disability to other educational settings (e.g. Kindergarten and child care services) or within their home
+- ECDPs providing outreach services for children with disability to other educational settings (e.g. kindergarten and child care services) or in exceptional circumstances within their home

 - early childhood services including specialist teachers providing support to other educational settings or to the child's home—these services may be from an advisory visiting teacher with a specialisation in early childhood special education, hearing impairment, vision impairment or physical impairment.